pdurkin84/W210_Gov_Complaints_Portal/Documentation/Ideas.md

 - The ability to accept mislabeled complaints and use them in the next round of training.
 This may have a consequence that we would need to build separate models for each entity since one entities classification of a complaint might be different than another entity, and they would continually clash.
 Some ability to provide custom training on top.
 - Ability to recognize fake complaints - maybe just for a post-MIDS implementation as this could be huge amounts of work, however a "fake" class may be appropriate
 - Put in an I am not a robot on the submission page
+- Can we use mechanical turk to label?
+- Instead of classifying to match some entity we spoke about providing our own classifications and allowing an entity to then choose where to route the complaint based on the classification.
+If we have a separate server just returning the classification then our app that does this is separate from the app that does the classication.
+- Use Cassandra for the database.
+A relational DB like MySQL might be better as we can query based on non-keys, however Cassandra makes replication trivial, it's a lot more complicated with MySQL